vercel/next.js/examples/with-storybook-styled-jsx-scss/README.md

 npm run build-storybook
 # or
 yarn build-storybook
+# or
+pnpm build-storybook
+# or
+bun build-storybook
 ```

 You can use [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example) to deploy Storybook.
 Specify `storybook-static` as the output directory.